Electrical impedance tomography: Projects

 The Open Innovation EIT Research Initiative is aimed at advancing the development of electrical impedance tomography (EIT) in general and to ultimately accelerate its clinical adoption.

 A plug-and-play EIT hardware and software package was available through Swisstom until 2018.

 Properties

-In contrast to most other tomographic imaging techniques, EIT does not apply any kind of ionizing radiation.
+In contrast to other tomographic imaging techniques, EIT does not apply any kind of ionizing radiation.
 Currents typically applied in EIT are relatively small and certainly below the threshold at which they would cause significant nerve stimulation.
-The frequency of the alternating current is sufficiently high not to give rise to electrolytic effects in the body and the Ohmic power dissipated is sufficiently small and diffused over the body to be easily handled by the body's thermoregulatory system.
-These properties qualify EIT to be continuously applied in humans, e.g. during mechanical ventilation in an intensive care unit (ICU).

-Because the equipment needed in order to perform EIT is much smaller and less costly than in conventional tomography, EIT qualifies for continuous real time visualization of lung ventilation right at the bedside.
+The frequency of the alternating current is sufficiently high not to give rise to electrolytic effects in the body and the Ohmic heating is sufficiently small and diffused over the body to be easily handled by the body's thermoregulatory system.
+These properties qualify EIT to be continuously applied in humans.
+And because the equipment needed in order to perform EIT is much smaller and less costly than in conventional tomography, EIT qualifies for continuous real-time visualization of mechanical ventilation.

 EIT's major disadvantage versus conventional tomography is its lower maximum spatial resolution (approximately 15% of electrode array diameter in EIT compared to 1 mm in CT and MRI).
 However, resolution can be improved using 32 instead of 16 electrodes.
 Image quality can be further improved by constructing an EIT system with active surface electrodes, which significantly reduce signal loss, artifacts, and interferences associated with cables as well as cable length and handling.
 In contrast to spatial resolution, temporal resolution of EIT (0.1 milliseconds) is much higher than in CT or MRI (0.1 seconds).

 Applications

-Lung (a-EIT, td-EIT)
+Lung

 EIT is particularly useful for monitoring lung function because lung tissue resistivity is five times higher than most other soft tissues in the thorax.
 This results in high absolute contrast of the lungs.
-In addition, lung resistivity increases and decreases several-fold between inspiration and expiration which explains why monitoring ventilation is currently the most promising clinical application of EIT since mechanical ventilation frequently results in ventilator-associated lung injury (VALI).
+In addition, lung resistivity increases and decreases several-fold between inspiration and expiration, which explains why monitoring ventilation is currently the most promising clinical application of EIT since mechanical ventilation frequently results in ventilator-associated lung injury (VALI).
 The feasibility of EIT for lung imaging was first demonstrated at Rensselaer Polytechnic Institute in 1990 using the NOSER algorithm.
 Time difference EIT can resolve the changes in the distribution of lung volumes between dependent and non-dependent lung regions and assist in adjusting ventilator settings to provide lung protective ventilation to patients during critical illness or anesthesia.

-Most EIT studies have focused on monitoring regional lung function using the information determined by time difference EIT (td-EIT).
-However absolute EIT (a-EIT) also has the potential to become a clinically useful tool for lung imaging, as this approach would allow one to directly distinguish between lung conditions which result from regions with lower resistivity (e.g. hemothorax, pleural effusion, atelectasis, lung edema) and those with higher resistivity (e.g. pneumothorax, emphysema).
+Most EIT studies have focused on monitoring regional lung function using time difference EIT (td-EIT).
+However absolute EIT (a-EIT) also has the potential to become a clinically useful tool for lung imaging, as this approach would allow one to directly distinguish between lung conditions which result from regions with lower resistivity (e.g., hemothorax, pleural effusion, atelectasis, lung edema) and those with higher resistivity (e.g., pneumothorax, emphysema).